-The changes to the settlement of flexible ramping product, to remove the double payment of forecasted movement (proposal 1) would be "applicable to EIM Entity balancing authority areas, EIM Entities, or other market participants within EIM Entity balancing authority areas, in their capacity as participants in EIM."
-This proposed change therefore falls within the scope of joint authority.
+The changes to the settlement of flexible ramping product to remove the double payment of forecasted movement (proposal 1) would be "applicable to EIM Entity balancing authority areas, EIM Entities, or other market participants within EIM Entity balancing authority areas, in their capacity as participants in EIM."
+This proposed change therefore would fall within the scope of joint authority under the currently effective rules.